HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/Uni_MoE_v2/README.md

 1. Make sure that all the weights are downloaded and the running environment is set correctly (the checkpoints are not availible yet).
 2. run inference scripts [`inference_speech.sh`](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/Uni_MoE_v2/inference_speech.sh) using ```bash inference_speech.sh``` or run the following commands to inference:
+3. NOTE: 8-experts model and 4-expert model share the same Uni-MoE-speech-base, remember to change the config to ```8config.json``` before inference.

 ```bash
 cd /path/to/Uni_MoE_v2